warte67/SDOM/docs/progress.md

         - Note: these dispatch points are listeners hooks; they do not replace per-node onUpdate()/onRender() unless an API is added to allow listeners to disable default behavior.
     - **Lua: Event / EventType bindings & robustness:**
         - Centralized EventType → Lua exposure using the EventType registry to avoid string mismatches.
-        - Added a Lua usertype for Event exposing: dt (elapsed), type/typeName, target (DomHandle) and convenience accessors name / getName() (prefers target name, falls back to event type).
+        - Added a Lua usertype for Event exposing: dt (elapsed), type/typeName, target (DisplayObject) and convenience accessors name / getName() (prefers target name, falls back to event type).
         - Made lua listener registration use table form { type = EventType.X, listener = fn } in examples.
         - Replaced inline lambdas in examples with named callbacks in examples/test/lua/callbacks/listener_callbacks.lua.
         - Wrapped all Lua callback invocations with sol::protected_function to log Lua errors (no silent failures).